Find examples to help landlords avoid common mistakes when working out and reporting income and profit from renting out a property.

 However, a portion of the cost - two thirds, in fact - has been incurred wholly and exclusively for the property.

-These are typical maintenance or repair costs that you are likely to incur, and which you can claim against your rental income:
+These include typical maintenance and repair costs that you are likely to incur, and which you can claim against your rental income:

 - repairing electrical faults